Arnulfo Arias: Political life

 In 1925, Arias returned to Panama and assumed leadership of the nationalistic organization Patriotic Communal Action.
 This organization tapped into a building current of discontent in Panama against the considerable influence the United States exerted on the country.
 It formed the nucleus of the present-day Panameñista Party.
-Panama had been, for all intents and purposes, a U.S. protectorate since the United States helped it gain her independence in 1903 from Colombia.
-Arias was branded a nationalist.

 In 1931, Arias led a coup that deposed Liberal President Florencio Harmodio Arosemena.
-The next year, he helped his brother Harmodio become president.
-He subsequently served in the cabinet and diplomatic posts.
-He served as Ambassador to Italy during Benito Mussolini's reign.
+The following year, he helped his brother Harmodio Arias become president.
+He subsequently served in the cabinet and on diplomatic posts, including as Panama's ambassador to Italy during Benito Mussolini's reign.

 In 1940, he was elected president by an unprecedented majority as the candidate of the National Revolutionary Party (PNR, which became the Panameñista Party in the mid-1940s).
 Soon after taking office, Arias enacted a new constitution that granted women the right to vote for the first time.
 He was ousted in October 1941, in a coup engineered by the police.
 Arias was an outspoken nationalist.
-His service in Italy's Mussolini era led some to claim he was pro-Axis.
+Since he was formerly Panamanian Ambassador to Fascist Italy this led some to claim he was pro-Axis.
 With war looming some Washington politicians were leery of Arias ruling Panama.
 Some historians feel Roosevelt supported his removal from the presidency.

 Arias consistently opposed the influence of the police in politics, labeling it as "a cancer" on the body politic.
-He ran for president again in 1948 as the candidate of a coalition of his party and the Authentic Revolutionary Party and clearly won but was not allowed to be seated.
+He ran for president once more in 1948 as the candidate of a coalition of his party and the Authentic Revolutionary Party and clearly won but was not allowed to be seated.
 However, a year later the National Assembly declared that he had actually won.
 He appointed his long time collaborator, Norberto Navarro, Minister of Public Works.
-Facedwith growing interference by the police, Arias suspended the constitution and created government entities to counter the power of the police.
+Faced with growing interference by the police, Arias suspended the constitution and created government entities to counter the power of the police.
 But he failed to curb their power.
-In 1951 he was overthrown by Colonel Jose Remon Cantera, Panama City's police chief, the nation did not have an army.
+In 1951 he was overthrown by Colonel José Remón Cantera, Panama City's police chief, the nation did not have an army.
 Arias fled the country but remained widely popular among the masses.
 He ran in 1964, then won the 1968 elections as the standard-bearer of a five-party coalition.